Omlahid/NaNoWriMo-Discord-Bot/README.md

 3. Install the dependencies needed for this bot to run.

     a.
-In Windows, open the command prompt (search for CMD).
+In Windows, open the command prompt in the folder of the downloaded files (see [Ways to open Command Prompt in a folder in Windows](https://www.thewindowsclub.com/how-to-open-command-prompt-from-right-click-menu)).

     b.
-In the command prompt window, enter npm install -g yarn, and press enter.
+In the command prompt window, enter `npm install -g yarn`, and press enter.

     c.
-Once the previous download has finished, enter yarn, and press enter.
+Once the previous download has finished, enter `yarn`, and press enter.

 4. Open the `globalSettings.json` file.
-You can simply use notepad for this, or the better version [notepad++](https://notepad-plus-plus.org/download/v7.html).
+You can simply use notepad for this, or the better version [notepad++](https://notepad-plus-plus.org/download/).

 5. Enter the token for your bot.
 This is a bit tricky, especially since the Discord documentation is not entirely clear, so closely follow these steps.